 Increasing the use of sustainable development practices will improve the health of the San Antonio River and other waterways within the watershed.
 The engineers and scientists at the River Authority, working with other public sector partners, have advanced the use of sustainable development practices by developing a LID Technical Guidance Manual, offering numerous LID education and training opportunities, and continuing to fund the Watershed Wise Rebate Program.

-For more information on the River Authority’s Watershed Wise Rebate Program, and LID resources available, visit www.sara-tx.org.
+For more information on the River Authority’s Watershed Wise Rebate Program, and to view the Green Infrastructure Dashboard, visit www.sariverauthority.org.